 Citing the ASA24 System in Publications & Presentations

 What is the recommended citation for the ASA24 system?

-In order to show and maintain support for the ASA24 system, documenting its use through publications is extremely useful to NCI.
-Please cite the ASA24 system as follows, depending on the version used in your study:
+In order to show and maintain support for the ASA24 system, documenting its use through publications is extremely useful to the National Cancer Institute (NCI).

-You may also consider including the following sentence in your manuscript: Dietary intake data were collected and analyzed using the Automated Self-Administered 24-hour Recall (ASA24®) system, version (insert version here), developed by the National Cancer Institute, Bethesda, MD.
+To achieve this, we invite investigators to including the following sentence in the methods section of their manuscripts: Dietary intake data for (24-hour recalls OR food records) were collected and analyzed using the Automated Self-Administered 24-hour (ASA24) Dietary Assessment Tool, version (YEAR), developed by the National Cancer Institute, Bethesda, MD.